ugoertz/kombilo/doc/tutorial.rst

 This shows part of the game information (names of players, result, date, etc.) of the current game.
-In order to see the full game information, or to edit it, use the "i" button above the go board.
+In order to see the full game information, or to edit it, use the button depicting a looking glass and a sheet of paper above the go board.

 Game tree
 ^^^^^^^^^